Yugoslav 20th Century Art (part 1) – National Museum Belgrade

 Lovers in a Landscape – Jovan Bijelić (1921)

-The National Museum has been also acquiring paintings from authors that started their careers after the Second World War.
+The National Museum has also been acquiring paintings from authors that started their careers after the Second World War.
 The aim is to represent their opuses and artistic endeavours within the most recent epoch.

 Yugoslav 20th Century Art